 Following are valid administrative symbols for preferred stock.
 Refer to the Purposes and Procedures Manual of the NAIC Investment Analysis Office for the application of these symbols.

 FE Filing Exempt assigned by the SVO

-ER Securities with an excluded otherwise Eligible NAIC CRP Credit Rating(s)

 YE Year-end carry over assigned by the SVO